 Decontamination Levels & Your Effluent Treatment Needs:

-Understanding the efficacy of any treatment system is the first step in selecting the proper Effluent Treatment process.
+Understanding the efficacy of any effluent decontamination system is the first step in selecting the proper treatment process.
 Different types of systems can achieve different levels of treatment and the user must evaluate the requirements and select the proper treatment level.

 The typically used term “decontamination” is generally used as a description of labeling something “safe.”
 This has different meanings depending upon how it is being applied and is not descriptive of the process necessary to achieve a specific result or describe a piece of equipment to meet that result.
 Several entities, including the Centers for Disease Control and Prevention and State and Territorial Association on Alternate Treatment Technologies, have outlined levels of disinfection and treatment with prescribed requirements for achieving a particular level.
 These guidelines with the addition of a proper Risk Assessment will direct the user to a required level of treatment for a specific application or facility.